ysharma3501/LayaCodec/README.md

 ## 🗓️ Next steps
 - [x] Clean up code
-- [ ] Further train model(only trained on several 100 hours of data)
+- [ ] Further train model(only trained on several 100 hours of data so undertrained right now)
 - [ ] Python package
 - [ ] Provide training code
 - [ ] Release paper

-## 📝 Final notes
+## 📝 Final notes and Contact
 I am seeking GPU Contributions to help improve this model considerably and build new projects, any such contributions will be very helpful.
+I am also happy to solve any issues through email or github issues.

+Email: yatharthsharma3501@gmail.com

 This is also heavily inspired by [FocalCodec](https://github.com/lucadellalib/focalcodec) and [NandemoGHS's xcodec2 model](https://huggingface.co/NandemoGHS/Anime-XCodec2-44.1kHz-v2), so thanks very much to them.

+📚 Citation